chaoice/swrtc/README.md

 # simple webrtc library with mqtt as signaling server

 This is a simple webrtc library using mqtt as signaling server. to establish a peer-to-peer connection between two clients.
 The signaling server is used to exchange messages between the clients.

 to use this library, you need to have a mqtt server running and the necessary credentials.
+## browser and server compatibility

+This library is compatible with all modern browsers and nodejs.

 ## Usage
 step1 : install the library using npm